fpapado/ephemeralnotes/README.md

 If you are interested in contributing, please [consult CONTRIBUTING.md](/CONTRIBUTING.md) for how to do so.
 That document covers topics such as opening issues, creating PRs, running tests, as well as the principles and code of conduct.

 ## Code of Conduct

+This project has a [Code of Conduct](/CODE_OF_CONDUCT.md).
+By contributing you agree to abide by it.

 ## License